nitin-gera/KthLargestElement/README.md

 This application finds the kth largest element in an unsorted array.
 Note that it is the kth largest element in the sorted order, not the kth distinct element.
 Note: You may assume k is always valid, 1 ≤ k ≤ array's length.

+It uses Priority queue of C++ STL to achieve this goal.